allie-tran/csc1063/Slides/notes-02.md

 # Output a list of just the directories in or under your home directory.
 $ find ~ -type d

-# Output a list of all of your downloaded files.
+# Output a list of all the files in csc1063
-$ find ~/Downloads -type f
+$ find ~/csc1063 -type f
 ```

 --